Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 ^^^^^^^^^^^^^^^^^^
 In this step we can do a few things:

-1. Instruct the LLM to not only generate the code, but also rut it server-side.
+1. Instruct the LLM to not only generate the code, but also run it server-side.
 Doing this has tremendous benefit as the LLM can immediatly get feedback from its own work:

    - if the code has errors it can attempt to fix it, or
-   - if the model is infeasible it can do a sanity check to make sure the model was setup correctly.
+   - if the model is infeasible it can do a sanity check to make sure the model was set up correctly.

 2. You can also steer the LLM slightly on how to utilize the modeling API:

-   - in the aforementioned template example we instructed the LLM to setup variables representing non-divisable items (like a car) as an integer variable type rather than a float type.
+   - In the aforementioned template example we instructed the LLM to set up variables representing non-divisable items (like a car) as an integer variable type rather than a floating point type.
-   - if the LLM is prone to using an outdated API of the modeling package (because it was trained on old information) you might be able to instruct it to utilize a newer API.
+   - If the LLM is prone to using an outdated API of the modeling package (because it was trained on old information) you might be able to instruct it to utilize a newer API.
 We do note that we have had inconsistent results with this and currently recommend letting the LLM model utilize the API it prefers (and is apparently most comfortable with), even if it means not following current best practices.

-Result interpretation
+Interpreting the results
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^
 If you have never used optimization, you might find that the challenge does not end with successfully solving a model to optimality.
 Extracting the values you are interested in for your business problem and interpreting them also requires some amount of training.
 Luckily, this is a task that the LLM should also be able to handle.
 This is also why running